Mark Terrill

-Terrill’s poems have appeared in print and online in more than a thousand journals and anthologies, including City Lights Review, Bombay Gin, Empty Mirror, Jacket, Diagram, Rattle, RHINO, and Talisman, and been translated into French, German, and Portuguese.
-His books include Bread & Fish (The Figures, 2002) and Diamonds & Sapience (Dark Style, 2017).
+His collections of poems and prose poems include Bread & Fish (The Figures, 2001), Great Balls of Doubt (Verse Chorus Press, 2020), The Undying Guest (Spuyten Duyvil, 2023), and numerous chapbooks.
+His poems have appeared in print and online in more than a thousand journals and anthologies, including City Lights Review, Bombay Gin, Empty Mirror, Jacket, Diagram, Rattle, RHINO, and Talisman, and been translated into French, German, and Portuguese.
+His story “Bucket” appears in the Mekons’ collection Existentialism.
 Terrill has also translated poetry by Jörg Fauser (An Evening in Europe, Toad Press) and Rolf Dieter Brinkmann (An Unchanging Blue: Selected Poems 1962-75, Parlor Press).

 .